 The Biblical account of Joseph’s life is intriguing and touching.
 It is based on two dreams that he has.
 The dreams come from God and are about his future.
-Although we certainly can’t all have dreams like Joseph, God has a dream for each one of us.
-The dream is his plan for our lives, and the reason for our being.
-This is why Joseph’s story is so important for us.
-It illustrates how God’s hand guides us as we move towards the fulfillment of our destiny.
+Although we certainly can’t all have dreams like Joseph, there is a divine purpose for each one of us.
+This purpose is God’s plan for our lives, and the reason for our being.
+Joseph’s story is therefore important because it shows us what to expect as we move towards the fulfillment of our destiny.
 Bible Reference: Genesis 37-47

 Insights from Joseph’s life and dreams